 “Do you know which Hogwarts house you belong to?“

 “This quiz will reveal the age at which you’ll find your soulmate”

-Such quizzes that give out a notion of letting you discover new information about yourself are the typical personality quizzes.
+Such quizzes that let you discover new information about yourself are called personality quizzes.

 Features of a personality quiz

 - Every answer choice correlates to one or more of the quiz personalities

 - At the end of the quiz, the personality with the most number of correlated options chosen results in a certain outcome.

 The fact that personality quizzes let the quiz takers learn something new about themselves makes them the most popular and shared type of content on social media.